kevinduh/sockeye-recipes3/egs/asha/README.md

 /bin/sh submit_run_automl.sh
 ```

+### 4. Analyze results

-Check out `ckpt.json` at any time for the status of the ASHA run.
+We can check out `ckpt.json` at any time for the status of the ASHA run.
-Here is an example snippet, with explanations:
+Here is an example snippet:

 ```
 {'asha': {'blacklist': [], # hpm's may be blacklisted if it constantly fails to train